International food export business enters South Korea

 Import/export vehicles and vehicles part firm sets up business in South Korea

 Our client is a company specialized in import and export of vehicles (buses, trucks, cars, tractors…), vehicle parts and accessories in Latin America.
-On October 2013, they contacted Healy Consultants for company incorporation and bank account opening in South Korea.
+They contacted Healy Consultants for company incorporation and bank account opening in South Korea.

 As usual, the engagement process started with the signing of the engagement letter and the completion of the standard due diligence.
 The engagement letter contained an attached strategy document in which Healy Consultants states i) our Client expectations, ii) Healy Consultants expectations.

-The process of incorporation started in December 2013 and lasted for 4 weeks counting from the moment Healy Consultants had all the due diligence from our client.
+The process of incorporation started lasted for 4 weeks counting from the moment Healy Consultants had all the due diligence from our client.

 Incorporation in South Korea is a time consuming task so Healy Consultants sheltered our Client of travelling to South Korea for engagement completion.
 Healy Consultants prepared incorporation forms that were reviewed and signed by the Client, found suitable office premises and obtained a lease agreement necessary before incorporation.
 Only after these steps were complete, we could start with company incorporation process and registering the company with all the necessary Public bodies.